PurpleGuitar/python-kickstart-project/readme.md

 # Unit testing

-A `tests/` folder is already set up as a importable module for automatic test discovery.
+A `tests/` folder is already set up as an importable module for automatic test discovery.
 It has an example test inside it.

+Tests are run using `coverage`.
+The project enforces a minimum test coverage threshold of **80%** (configured in `pyproject.toml`).
+If coverage falls below this threshold, the `make test` command will fail.

 If you prefer to keep your unit tests alongside your main code instead of in a `tests/` directory, that's fine; the test commands will work